 Dealing with Separation or Divorce

-Nobody sets out wanting a marital divorce or separation.
-But the unfortunate reality is that Christians are separating and divorcing at the same rate as the unbelieving world.
-Every week, thousands of women sit silently in homes and churches across the country agonizing over their crumbling marriages with nowhere to turn.
-Families are left broken and fragmented engulfed in pain and grief trying to figure out what’s next.
+Do you need help walking through marital chaos?
+Are you one of the thousands of Christian women every week sitting silently in homes and churches across the country, agonizing over your crumbling marriage with nowhere to turn?
+Is your family left broken and fragmented, engulfed in pain and grief trying to figure out what's next?
 What can you do if you find yourself in this situation?
-Or how can you come alongside the women in your life who are facing a marriage crisis?
+Here are some potential resources to meet you where you are at.

 Books on Separation